lucasschejtman/resttogql-workshop/instructions/content/_index.md

 ### Welcome!

 <p style='text-align: left;'>
-    In this workshop we will take an existing stock trading application written with React and AWS Amplify.
+    In this workshop you will take an existing stock trading application written with React and AWS Amplify.

-    We will convert its existing RESTful API from REST ( Amazon API-Gateway ) to using GraphQL ( AWS AppSync ).
+    you will convert its existing RESTful API from REST ( Amazon API-Gateway ) to using GraphQL ( AWS AppSync ).

-    In doing so we will also explore the benefits that GraphQL API's have over traditional RESTful API's.
+    In doing so you will also explore the benefits that GraphQL API's have over traditional RESTful API's.

 </p>
 <p style='text-align: left;'>